ms-gx/CircAidMe/HOWITWORKS.md

 ## Step 2: Detect CircAID-p-seq adapters in read & extract inserts

 The split or non-split reads are now checked for CircAID-p-seq adapters using [SeqAn v2.4](https://www.seqan.de/seqan-2-4-released/).
-The CircAID-p-seq adapter which has to be applied is set with parameter `--adapter-name` (required paramterer, predefined adapters see main README).
-In order for adapter detetection to be executed a read has to be of minimal length as defined in the parameter file of CircAidMe.
+The CircAID-p-seq adapter which has to be applied is set with parameter `--adapter-name` (required parameter, predefined adapters see main README).
+In order for adapter detection to be executed a read has to be of minimal length as defined in the parameter file of CircAidMe.
 If a read is too short it gets sorted out.

 Mapping of the adapter to the read gets refined by adjusting the start and end of the mapping.
 If you suspect this to be problematic for your case you can switch this of by setting parameter `--refine-adapter-alignment` to `False`.

-This is the first step which will execute multicore.
-All the steps up to Step 6 (Generate a consensus sequence from the second MSA) are exectued on one process per read.
+This is the first step which will execute multi-core.
+All the steps up to Step 6 (Generate a consensus sequence from the second MSA) are executed on one process per read.

 Inserts flanked by two CircAID-p-seq adapters are extracted: